GabrielRavier/EpitechNormHelpers/README.md

 ## Building

-This project uses Make, allowing it can be built on most UNIX systems.
+This project uses Make, allowing it to be built on most UNIX systems.
 You should be able to build the program with `make`

 You can also add the following flags :